 Night fighter operations were notified for late on the 4th (five Ju 88) and the early hours of the 10th (two).
 In the wake of the Normandy landings came a change of operational area: at midnight on the 13th a lone Ju 88 was due to fly out between St. Malo and Morlaix for a patrol over the English Channel.
 On both the 15th and 16th the Kommando was due to operate freelance against heavy bombers over Western France.
 The sortie announced for 18 June was called off but a Ju 88 was up two days later at 2112 for a patrol over NW France which it abandoned after about two hours, having failed to contact the enemy.
 The British verdict on the following night was simply “No evidence of operations by Detachment Kunkel”.

-Fliegerkorps X sent up six Ju 88 at 0808 on the 22nd for an unspecified task in daylight, among than an ‘HA’ (a Kunkel aircraft is said by one source to have been coded ‘HA’).
+Fliegerkorps X sent up six Ju 88 at 0808 on the 22nd for an unspecified task in daylight, among them an ‘HA’ (a Kunkel aircraft is said by one source to have been coded ‘HA’).
 The last known mission by the Kommando came on 24 June with two Ju 88 up from 2305, once again without making contact.

 It appears that the Kommando was disbanded as the Luftwaffe’s Atlantic coast units were withdrawn under pressure of Allied progress during July; III./ZG 1 gave up all its aircraft to other units in the course of the month.
 Kunkel himself went on to become Staffelkapitän of 1./NJG 4 with effect from 28 July 1944.